 Embrace harmony

-Ensure all writing and design elements used in the training manual are in harmony; they complement each other.
-Harmony can be established by selecting appropriate images, balancing colors, positioning of elements, theme, etc.
+Ensure all writing and design elements are in harmony; they complement each other.
+Harmony can be established by selecting appropriate images, balancing colors, positioning of elements, themes, etc.

 Be creative with colors